Kansas City vs San Francisco

 Which city has higher STR taxes — Kansas City or San Francisco?

 Kansas City charges 7.5% Transient Guest Tax + sales tax, while San Francisco charges 14% Transient Occupancy Tax.
-Compare the full breakdown in the table above.
+Notably, San Francisco benefits from automatic platform tax collection, while hosts in Kansas City must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?